pudly/schmopera-hugo/content/articles/opera-other-trysts-a-love-story.md

 date = "2017-10-25T13:44:00-04:00"
 lastmod = "2017-10-26T23:18:00-04:00"
 publishDate = "2017-10-26T23:18:00-04:00"
-short_description = "My focus was so great that it likely made me a not-very-interesting person to those outside of my opera bubble, but I didn't care.
+short_description = "My focus was so great that it likely made me a not-very-interesting person to those outside of my opera bubble, but I didn&#039;t care.
 In the years of academia, summer opera programs, and YAP audition circuits, there was always someone with whom I could talk about my love affair with opera.
 We were all smitten, it seemed." slug = "opera-other-trysts-a-love-story" title = "Opera &amp; other trysts: a love story"
 +++